lancemanuel/LManuel_Academic/content/publication/manuel2020continuing.md

 +++
-title = "A Continuing Series on the Journal's Associate Editors" authors = ["admin"] publication = "*Journal of Offshore Mechanics and Arctic Engineering*, 142(4)" publication_types = ["2"] # 2: journal
+title = "A Continuing Series on the Journals Associate Editors" authors = ["admin"] publication = "*Journal of Offshore Mechanics and Arctic Engineering*, 142(4)" publication_types = ["2"] # 2: journal